PlayFab/JavaScriptSDK/README.md

 They require a testTitleData.json file to exist, which is described below.

+This SDK can alternatively be obtained via our CDN.
+Additional details can be found [here](https://playfab.com/playfab-now-serving-javascript-sdk-via-cdn/).

 4. testTitleData.json file required for example test files.
 ----